contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A patriarchal blessing can be a source of spiritual strength for a missionary.
 If possible, a member should receive a patriarchal blessing before beginning missionary service.
 When this is not possible, he or she may receive a patriarchal blessing during his or her mission.
 The mission president interviews the missionary and prepares a Patriarchal Blessing Recommend.
 Instructions are in [18.17](18-priesthood-ordinances-and-blessings.md#1817-patriarchal-blessings).

-A missionary at a missionary training center (MTC) may receive a patriarchal blessing only when all of the following apply:
+A missionary at a missionary training center (MTC) may receive a patriarchal blessing when all of the following apply:

 * The missionary comes from an area where no patriarch is able to give a blessing in the missionary’s native language.
 * The missionary will serve in a mission where no patriarch is able to give a blessing in the missionary’s native language.